For a PDF version of this NewsLine, go here.

-The 2015 John Sessions Memorial Award, named in honor of a former AFL-CIO Education Director and co-chair of the AFL-CIO/ALA Labor Committee, was presented to the Calcasieu Parish Library System for its Southwest Louisiana (SWLA) Workforce Resource Guide.
+The 2015 John Sessions Memorial Award, named in honor of a former AFL-CIO Education Director and co-chair of the AFL-CIO/ALA Labor Committee, was presented to the Calcasieu Parish Library System.
 This honor, presented annually by the Reference and User Services Association and supported by a donation from DPE, recognizes a library or library system that made a significant effort to work with the labor community and brought recognition to the contribution of the labor movement to the development of the United States.

 DPE also helped to organize a labor and African American history tour in San Francisco during the ALA annual conference.
 The tour explored labor sites as well as sites along San Francisco’s African American Freedom Trail.
 The roots of labor and African American history run deep in San Francisco.
 A. Philip Randolph touched off the modern civil rights movement from San Francisco’s Hotel Whitcomb in 1935 when he convinced the AFL-CIO to certify the Brotherhood of Sleeping Car Porters and ban segregation in the labor movement.
 The insightful tour was led by the curator of the African American Freedom Trail, John William Templeton.
 The tour drew 30 attendees.

 Library workers are represented by several DPE affiliates, including AFGE, AFT, IFPTE, OPEIU, RWDSU, and USW.